-As a Nevada State College student wanting to return to campus, I pledge the following:
+As a Nevada State College student wanting to be on campus, I pledge the following:

-- I pledge to wear a face-covering when I am in my classes, in the plaza area, and in all NSC buildings. - I pledge to practice social distancing at all times.
-I will stand at least 6 ft away from another individual while wearing a face covering. - I pledge to wash my hands frequently. - I pledge to stay home if I exhibit any of the COVID-19 symptoms or any other flu-like symptoms.
+- I pledge to wear a facial covering when I am in my classes, in the plaza area, and in all Nevada State buildings. - I pledge to practice social distancing at all times.
+I will stand at least 6 ft away from another individual while wearing a facial covering. - I pledge to wash my hands frequently. - I pledge to stay home if I exhibit any of the COVID-19 symptoms or any other flu-like symptoms.

-☐ I have been made aware of the guidelines and expectations to return to NSC safely.
+oxdot I have been made aware of the guidelines and expectations to safely be on the Nevada State campus.
 Failure to follow the stated guidelines and expectations may result in my immediate removal from campus.